Morvie/Documentation/Documents/Security-document.md

 Within this document I will present you the software development life cycle.
 The importance of this cycle is that the code is not only secured by using tools and scanners, but also by the developer on his thoughts on how to secure data ethically and who and how to give permission on using this data.
 With knowledge of how to setup basic security, the application would get little by little more secured.

 Within this document, I will use the SDLC as a guideline and perform analysis, design, implementation and testing.
+Which will marked before the title of each header section.

 ---